Security7/CloudFlare-To-SumoLogic/README.md

 To deploy this solution just click the button found at the beginning of this sentence, and follow the instructions that CloudFormation provides in your AWS Dashboard.

+**ATTENTION**: In the section `Capabilities`, remember to check `I acknowledge that AWS CloudFormation might create IAM resources with custom names.`.
+This deployment needs to create **IAM Roles** for this stack to work properly.

 # More about us

 [Security7](https://www.security7.net/) is a group of security professionals that strive to make security: affordable, scalable and reliable.
 If you'd like to get in touch with use, go to our [contact](https://www.security7.net/contact/) page.